 Letters can appeal to some of the older members of your congregation who may not be very tech-savvy.
 They also allow you to easily reach out to members of the community that you may not have an established relationship with.

 Email campaigns can be an effective way to keep people informed about fundraising progress.
-You can make a special section in your weekly email newsletter or can create an entirely separate campaign.
+You can make a special section in your weekly or monthly email newsletter.
+You can create an entirely separate campaign as well.

 Don't forget to use social media for timely reminders about fundraising goals.
 Someone could see you pop up on their newsfeed then feel compelled to give.
 Think about creating branded images or even videos to help promote your fundraiser.